dywoq/dywoqlib/README.md

 ### optional

-The `optional` package provides a type-safe `Optional` that can be used to represent values that may or may not be present.
+The `optional` package provides a type-safe `Maybe` that can be used to represent values that may or may not be present.

 **Example:**